 Will hold you breathless!

 Robert De Niro crafts a truly despicable character in this remake of a psychological thriller adapted from a novel by John D. MacDonald.
 He is a shabby rapist who will stop at nothing to get his revenge.
-This is a slow-burn film with a lot of dialog and exposition intertwined with shock and terror.
+This is a slow-burn film with a lot of dialogue and exposition intertwined with shock and terror.
 It makes us feel like powerless voyeurs of a situation that gradually gets out of control.

 The cast is irreproachable.
 All actors give a grade A performance in a story with suspense built like a stairway where each abrupt step leads to a plateau.
 Characters are pushed to their limits, required to confront their secrets and lies.
 Cape Fear knows how to make us angry, stressed or uncomfortable; often all at once.
 It constantly juggles with taboos and dares us to keep watching.